VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs

 \section{Conclusion}

 In this paper, we highlight the critical role of visual knowledge in the development of MLLMs, which encompasses concepts rooted in human cognitive psychology and serves to bridge perception and reasoning.
 To measure this semantics quantitatively, we introduce \textbf{\BENCH}, a comprehensive video benchmark designed to evaluate MLLMs’ understanding of visual knowledge across both world-centric and human-centric scenarios.
 Furthermore, we propose \textbf{\MODEL}, an initial attempt to explicitly integrate visual knowledge into MLLMs with \textbf{\DATA}, achieving notable performance on \BENCH\ as well as other video benchmarks.
-We hope that our work could provide some insight for the development of vision-oriented MLLMs.